Consumer choice: Effect of a price change

 If these curves are plotted for many different prices of good Y, a demand curve for good Y can be constructed.
 The diagram below shows the demand curve for good Y as its price varies.
 Alternatively, if the price for good Y is fixed and the price for good X is varied, a demand curve for good X can be constructed.

 Income effect

-Another important item that can change is the money income of the consumer.
 The income effect is the phenomenon observed through changes in purchasing power.
 It reveals the change in quantity demanded brought by a change in real income.
 Graphically, as long as the prices remain constant, changing income will create a parallel shift of the budget constraint.
-Increasing the income will shift the budget constraint right since more of both can be bought, and decreasing income will shift it left.
+Increasing income will shift the budget constraint right since more of both goods can be bought by the consumer.
+On the other hand, a decrease in income will shift the budget constraint to the left.

-Depending on the indifference curves, as income increases, the amount purchased of a good can either increase, decrease or stay the same.
-In the diagram below, good Y is a normal good since the amount purchased increased as the budget constraint shifted from BC1 to the higher income BC2.
-Good X is an inferior good since the amount bought decreased as the income increases.
+Depending on the indifference curves, as income increases, the quantity purchased of a good can either increase, decrease or stay the same.
+In the figure below, good Y is a normal good since the amount purchased increased as the budget constraint shifted from BC1 to the higher income budget constraint, BC2.
+However, good X is an inferior good since the quantity purchased by the consumer decreased as their income increased.